jibbius/wp-launchable/README.md

 - Pull requests: Yes please.

 ## Test Suite
-- The test suite is not correctly implemented yet
+- The test suite is not implemented yet

 ## License